apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Clinton County Office of Emergency Services advises extra preparations for April's Total Solar Eclipse**
+**Russia election: Stage-managed vote will give Putin another term**

-You can read more about it [here](https://www.mynbc5.com/article/clinton-county-office-of-emergency-services-advises-extra-preparations-for-aprils-total-solar-eclipse/60193041).
+You can read more about it [here](https://www.bbc.com/news/world-europe-68543919).

 ## Requirements
 - Python 3.8